 This was the first year for Mardi Gras in Beaumont!
 For years, Mardi Gras of Southeast Texas was held in nearby Port Arthur.

-This year it moved to Beaumont to offer more room for parking, crowds, and event growth.
+A few year ago it moved to Beaumont to offer more room for parking, crowds, and event growth.

 But why go anywhere else when you can celebrate Mardi Gras Cajun-Texas style in Beaumont?